When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 — Jason Reitman (@JasonReitman) March 29, 2019

-Captain Marvel star McKenna Grace, aged 12, will lead the forged of the movie as science-obsessed Phoebe — and granddaughter to one of many authentic Ghostbusters… She is joined by Stranger Issues actor Finn Wolfhard as her character’s brother, Trevor, and The Sinner’s Carrie Coon as her mom, Callie not too long ago director Jason Reitman revealed a first-look image of their household as filming started.
+Captain Marvel star McKenna Grace, aged 12, will lead the forged of the movie as science-obsessed Phoebe — and granddaughter to one of many unique Ghostbusters… She is joined by Stranger Issues actor Finn Wolfhard as her character’s brother, Trevor, and The Sinner’s Carrie Coon as her mom, Callie just lately director Jason Reitman revealed a first-look image of their household as filming started.

 The Household’s All Right here#GB20 pic.twitter.com/tUGnwzLP5T